 For hazard assessment it is crucial to document the type and magnitude of channel response, to identify controlling factors of such response, and to develop tools enabling channel dynamics predictions.
 Buraas et al. (2014) pointed out that there is still a general lack in the capability to predict where major geomorphic changes take place during an extreme flood event.
-In this respect, the integrated approach developed by Rinaldi et al. (2016) and results from Surian et al. (2016) and Righini et al. (2017) represent promising contributions for the analysis of channel response to extreme floods and identification of controlling factors.
-Notwithstanding this, there is a need for (i) building a larger dataset, including a wide range of flood magnitude, channel morphologies, environmental conditions; (ii) testing and developing geomorphic tools (e.g. identification of "river morphodynamic corridors") that should improve our capability in forecasting channel response to floods.
-Although such forecasting is very challenging, this is crucial because ongoing climate changes are increasing flood frequency, specifically occurrence of extreme floods.
+In this respect, the integrated approach developed by Rinaldi et al. (2016) and results from Surian et al. (2016) and Scorpio et al. (2018) represent promising contributions for the analysis of channel response to extreme floods and identification of controlling factors.
+Notwithstanding this, there is a need for (i) understanding the spatial variability of geomorphic response to a single flood event; (ii) building a larger dataset, including a wide range of flood magnitude, channel morphologies, environmental conditions; (iii) testing and developing geomorphic tools (e.g. identification of "river morphodynamic corridors") that should improve our capability in forecasting channel response to floods.
+Although such forecasting is very challenging, this is crucial since ongoing climate changes are increasing flood frequency, specifically occurrence of extreme floods.